cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 **CPU throttling detection** is available since `alt-php-xray-0.3-2` and `lvemanager-xray-0.5-2`.

 **IO/IOPS throttling detection** is available since `alt-php-xray-0.3-7` and `lvemanager-xray-0.7-1`.

-- `kmod-lve-2.0-23` (and later) for CloudLinux 8 or CloudLinux 7 hybrid
+- `kmod-lve-2.0-23` (and later) for CloudLinux OS Shared 8 or CloudLinux OS Shared 7 hybrid
-- `kernel-1.5-58` (and later) for CloudLinux 7 or CloudLinux 6 hybrid
+- `kernel-1.5-58` (and later) for CloudLinux OS Shared 7 or CloudLinux OS Shared 6 hybrid

 are also required to utilize the feature of **IO/IOPS throttling detection**.
 :::

 :::warning Warning
-X-Ray automated throttling detection feature is not supported for CloudLinux 6
+X-Ray automated throttling detection feature is not supported for CloudLinux OS Shared 6
 :::

 The X-Ray automated throttling detection system checks if the account exceeds LVE limits by CPU or by IO/IOPS during the HTTP request execution.
 Requests with exceeded LVE limits are indicated in both X-Ray Administrator and X-Ray User plugins.